tonethar/IGME-330-Master/notes/vue-1.md

 2. When the form field changes value, have it update `data.message`
 3. When the form field changes value, the value of `data.message` should appear in the paragraph
 4. Try changing the value of `data.message` in the console - what happens?
 5. Can you get the "view" to update when console changes our data?
+How can you make `data.message` a "single source of truth" for the UI?
 6. This is a lot of code to write, for just one variable!

 <hr><hr>